 City of Etna

 Etna is a small city in Northern California.
 Situated in picturesque Scott Valley, the town began in 1853 as the rough-and-tumble Gold Rush settlement of Rough and Ready, which was later incorporated as the City of Etna in 1878.
 Etna has a post office, a public library, a supermarket, a general store, a health clinic, and several restaurants and coffee shops, all within walking distance of each other.
-The township occupies less than one square mile and has a population of about 780.
+The city occupies less than one square mile and has a population of 678 (as of the 2020 Census).

-Apart from the fantastic scenery, local attractions also include Denny Bar Company, Paystreak Brewing, Grain Street Bakery, Etna Brewery Company, and Eastern Christian Supply Company.
+Apart from the fantastic scenery, local attractions also include Denny Bar Company, Farmhouse Bakery, Etna Brewing Company, Wildwood Coffee, Steve Potts Bicycles, Etna Creek Outfitters, Avery Memorial Theatre, Martin’s Experienced Items, etcetera, and Saints Peter and Paul Gift Shop (Eastern Christian Supply Company).